 When we have an email list, competitors aren’t really seen as competitors, but more as colleagues.

-For example, if you have a food blog, and another popular food blog pops up, that doesn’t mean everyone on your list is going to unsubscribe from yours and go subscribe to theirs.
+For example, if you have a food site, and another popular food blog pops up, that doesn’t mean everyone on your list is going to unsubscribe from yours and go subscribe to theirs.

 Another blog simply means there’s another blog that they can follow.
 Most people subscribed to RankXL are also subscribed to dozens of other marketing blogs, a lot of which are way better than mine.